Chinese New Year: Symbolism

 As with all cultures, Chinese New Year traditions incorporate elements that are symbolic of deeper meanings.
 One common example of Chinese New Year symbolism are the red diamond-shaped fu characters (福 (fú, blessings, happiness)), which are displayed on the entrances of Chinese homes.
 This sign is usually seen hanging upside down, since the Chinese word for "upside down" (倒; dào), is homophonous, or nearly homophonous, with the word for "arrive" (到; dào) in all varieties of Chinese.
 Therefore, it symbolizes the arrival of luck, happiness, and prosperity.
 Other characters may include (壽; shòu), (萬; wàn), (寶; bǎo), (財; cái), or a combination such as (招財進寶; zhāo cái jìn bǎo).

 For Cantonese-speaking people, if the fu sign is hung upside down, the implied dao (upside down) sounds like the Cantonese word for "pour", producing "pour the luck [away]", which would usually symbolize bad luck; this is why the fu character is not usually hung upside-down in Cantonese communities.

 Red is the predominant colour used in New Year celebrations.
 Red symbolizes joy, virtue, truth and sincerity.
 On the Chinese opera stage, a painted red face usually denotes a sacred or loyal personage and sometimes a great emperor.
 Candies, cakes, decorations, and many things associated with the New Year and its ceremonies are coloured red.
 The sound of the Chinese word for "red" (hóng) is in Mandarin homophonous with the word for "prosperous".
 Therefore, red is an auspicious colour and has an auspicious sound.

-According to Chinese tradition, the year of the pig is a generally unlucky year for the public, which is why you need to reevaluate most of your decisions before you come to a conclucion.
-However, this only helps you get even more control over your life as you learn to stay ahead of everything by being cautious.
+According to Chinese tradition, the year of the pig is a generally unlucky year for the public, thus encouraging individuals to reevaluate most of their decisions before coming to a conclusion.
+However, this is said to help you gain more control over your life by learning to stay prepared by being cautious.